eushaun/obsidian-quartz-website/content/Recipes from the web/Chinese Eggplant with Yuxiang Sauce.md

 Start by slicing off the ends of the **eggplant** (454 g).
 Peel off some of the skin, but not all.
 If you remove all of the skin, the eggplant will get too soft and soggy during cooking.
 Next, cut the eggplant into quarters.
 Slice down the center the long way, then halve again.
 You should have four slices per eggplant.
 Remove the core and seeds.

-Fill a large mixing bowl with **cold water** and pour in the **rice vinegar** (2 teaspoon).
+Fill a large mixing bowl with **cold water** and pour in the **rice vinegar** (2 tsp).
 Add the **eggplant** and allow it to soak as your prep the rest of the ingredients.
 This will help remove some of the vegetable's natural bitterness.

 ### Step 2: Prep aromatics